-Join Taz Tally for an in-depth discussion in this video Evaluating overall brightness and contrast, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Evaluating overall brightness and contrast, part of Adobe Camera Raw: Color Correction.

 - In this project, I'd like to take a few minutes…to talk a little bit more about overall…brightness and contrast evaluation of images…and the use of histograms…and also just a few tips and tricks about working…with these raw files, or image files once we've…applied something to them in Camera Raw.…Notice, now here's the glacier image from…the first exercise.…Remember how we cropped that image?…We really didn't apply anything else to it…but notice that that crop symbol shows right here.…So you can see, at a glance, when you're working…in Bridge if something has been applied.…If some adjustment has been applied to your image.…

 And I wanna remind you that when you right-click…on an image when you're working in Bridge…and you can come down here to Develop Settings…and you can clear those settings.…You can copy settings from there.…You can use Camera Raw Defaults.…You can use a previous conversion.…Lots of things that you can do actually…working right through Bridge in terms of the settings.…But you can see that something's been applied…